rilieo/oogle-unphotos/README.md

 ### Use Case 1: Storing Photos
 - Description
-  - In this use case, users can upload custom photos with personalized tags and descriptions associated with the photos.
+  - In this use case, users can upload custom photoss.
 The system takes these photos and their attributes and stores them in the database.
 - Rationale
   - The user needs to store their photos because they want to store a backup of their photos in case their physical device is unable to recover its photos.
 - Preconditions: